-Learn how to configure your environment to support OAuth authentication with the Power BI mobile app in order to connect to Reporting Services 2016 or later.
+You can use OAuth to connect to Power BI Report Server and Reporting Services to display mobile reports or KPIs.
+Learn how to configure your environment to support OAuth authentication with the Power BI mobile app to connect to Power BI Report Server and SQL Server Reporting Services 2016 or later.

 Windows Server 2016 is required for the Web Application Proxy (WAP) and Active Directory Federation Services (ADFS) servers.
-You do not need to have a Windows 2016 functional level domain.
+You don't need to have a Windows 2016 functional level domain.

 Domain Name Services (DNS) configuration

-You will need to point your DNS record for reports to the public IP address of the Web Application Proxy (WAP) server.
-You will also need to configure a public DNS record for your ADFS server.
+Your DNS record for reports to the public IP address of the Web Application Proxy (WAP) server.
+You also need to configure a public DNS record for your ADFS server.
 For example, you may have configured the ADFS server with the following URL.

 Reporting Services configuration